Fat Free, Whole Wheat Apple Pie Cinnamon Rolls

 • 2 medium apples (I used empire, fuji or another sweet/tart apple would work great)

-• ⅓ c brown sugar
+• ⅓ c brown sugar or coconut sugar

 • ½ tbsp cinnamon